 A blend is a product or package that contains two or more distinct strains of cannabis mixed together.

 A blunt is made when dried cannabis flower is milled and rolled in a tobacco or cigar leaf.
 A pre-purchased cigar may be hollow.
 According to Health Canada, the inhalation of tobacco smoke carries with it the increased risk problems with heart and blood vessels, certain types of cancers, lung and respiratory problems, and other health issues including premature death.

 A bong is a large cylindrical-pipe, made from either glass, wood, plastic or metal, which acts as a delivery system for cannabis smoke.
 It is made of several pieces, including a mouthpiece, a bowl to hold dried cannabis, and a stem that leads from the bowl to the smoke chamber.

-With its minty and spicy notes, borneol is an invigorating terpene found in a number of aromatic herbs including rosemary, mint, ginger, mugwort, tarragon, camphor, and wormwood.
+With its minty and spicy notes, borneol is thought of as being an invigorating terpene for some people.
+It is found in a number of aromatic herbs and spices, including turmeric, rosemary, mint, ginger, mugwort, tarragon, camphor, and wormwood.

 The bowl is the part of a smoking device, usually the end of a pipe or bong, which holds dried and milled cannabis.
 The bowl can be used with or without a screen, which prevents the inhalation of solid materials.

 Originating at the stem, the cannabis bract is a specialized flowering leaf that surrounds the seeds and becomes part of the flower as it matures.

 Also known as a water bong, a bubbler is a pipe that uses water, which may help filter and cool the cannabis smoke as it is inhaled.